 If exposure to extreme heat is a concern, choose a material that is heat resistant.
-Documents left in vehicles, for example, where temperatures can climb to higer than 150 degree in the summer can turn black and unreadable due to the chemicals in the paper reacting.
+Documents left in vehicles, for example, where temperatures can climb to higher than 150 degrees in the summer can turn black and unreadable due to the chemicals in the paper reacting.
 To avoid this problem, some thermal materials are specially formulated to withstand higher temperatures.

 Thicker materials tend to be more durable and are perceived by customers as higher quality.
 However, the thicker the material, the less paper per roll, resulting in fewer documents that can be printed before the roll needs to be changed.
 Take an example, for 57mm x 40mm thermal paper size, if you are using different thickness paper, the length can vary from 10m to 18m.